ant-media/ant-media-documentation/docs/guides/publish-live-stream/playlist/managing-playlist-programmatically.md

 - Open a shell terminal in your Linux or Mac.

-- Define your own values for variables below. `ITEM1`, `ITEM2` and `ITEM3` are VoD URL that we copied.
+- Define your own values for variables below according to your server domain/IP or playlist streamId. `ITEM1`, `ITEM2` and `ITEM3` are VoD URL that we copied.
 You can copy and paste one line at a time.

 ```
 export MY_ANT_MEDIA_SERVER=localhost